Detrimental Network Effects in Privacy: A Graph-theoretic Model for Node-based Intrusions: Experimental Procedures

-\item The choice of selecting compromised nodes at random, while realistic for our two applications, does not encompass every possible---or even probable---attack.
-However, most of our mathematical definitions do not rely on this assumption (while propositions \ref{prop:global-edge-bs} to \ref{propo:relatonship} do), hence the overall framework could be extended to use different compromised nodes distribution or targeting.

-\item Differences in lifestyle, geography, type of population might introduce bias in our extrapolation of local node-observability from the CNS dataset to large cities.
-We argue, however, that the probability for an individual to be observed by a device within 1\,km$^2$, as a function of the number of compromised devices, is roughly invariant of the population in the cell.
-This is, however, the first attempt --- to the authors' knowledge --- at estimating the risk of mass surveillance in large cities based on actual co-location data.
+This extrapolation from the CNS data to cities relies on two assumptions.
+First, it assumes that the probability for an individual to be observed depends only on the absolute number of primary people it might encounter ($n_p$) in the cell, and not its total population.
+Second, it assumes that the mobility of people in the CNS dataset resembles that of the population of cities.
+This doesn't account for differences in lifestyle, geography or population type.
+However, we believe this to be the first attempt at estimating the risk of mass surveillance in large cities based on actual co-location data, and look forward to future work exploring this question.